sarahajuarez11/sarahajuarez11.github.io/_pages/about.md

 Before attending A&M, I had the amazing opportunity to be enrolled in an early college program at my high school, allowing me to obtain my Associates degree in Mathematics the same year as my GED.
 Now that I've graduated from A&M, I'm looking for a full-time position where i can extend my knowledge even further and gain some real-world experience.
-I also want to eventually persue a Masters degree, most likely also in computer science, but only time will tell.
+My future plans also include eventually persuing a Masters degree and becoming the best person that I can in my career.

 The main idea of this website is to be a collectioin of a few of my projects, it's definitely more of a dynamic site and will be updated with more projects as I complete them, so come back often to see what's new!
 I'm also quite a fan